arshaw/ghi-scoreboard/README.md

 ##### processIssue

-`function(issue, ghIssue)`.
+`function(ghIssue, issue)`.
 Given the raw object returned by the Github API, you may compute and assign additional properties to the given `issue` object.

 ##### processComments

-`function(issue, ghComments)`.
+`function(ghComments, issue)`.
 Given the raw list of Github API comments for a particular issue, you may compute and assign additional properties to the given `issue` object.

 ##### processReactions

-`function(issue, ghReactions)`.
+`function(ghReactions, issue)`.
 Given the raw list of Github API reactions for a particular issue, you may compute and assign additional properties to the given `issue` object.

 #### Excluding Users